kurojifusky/kurojifusky/README.md

 I'm a self-taught full-stack React and Vue dev, data scientist, and a UI/UX designer from the Philippines!

+- 🔥 Currently finding time to learn Kotlin and C# for mobile development and AR/basic 2D game development for [The Foxington Vault Project][tfv]
+- 💪 Proficent in ES6 JavaScript, TypeScript, and Python
+- ✨ Have an interest in diverse UI and visual design, special effects, audio engineering (software engineering's great too!), and filmmaking
+- 🎬 Decades worth of video editing in Premiere and After Effects
+- 🎵 Produced mediocre indie music and released on Spotify and iTunes

 <img align="right" src="https://spotify-recently-played-readme.vercel.app/api?user=jgvyje30t89zw4r2xy66j4u63&count=4">

 <a href="https://github.com/anuraghazra/github-readme-stats">